 - Inside and outside corners can be continuous, or if a vertical joint occurs within 24” horizontally, an overlap of 12” minimum in both directions is required, providing a double layer at the corner.

 - Cladding attachment components are to be counted in the overall attachment requirements.

 - WallShield IT must be correctly shingled with all openings, penetrations and flashings to deflect liquid water to the main drainage plain and ultimately to the exterior of the building.

 - Always install WallShield IT in a “weatherboard or shingle fashion” with the upper courses lapped on top of the courses below, use the dotted line provided at 6” below the top edge.

 - Sustains six (6) months (180) days UV and climate exposure prior to cladding installation.

 - If desired adhesion is not attained between membranes due to site conditions, VaproShield recommends applying a bead of VaproBond as an additional solution to pressure rolling.

 WallShield IT can be installed over multiple substrates including: plywood, OSB, framing lumber, gypsum sheathing, rigid insulation, and semi-rigid insulation (mineral fiber).

-WallShield IT can be installed over wet substrates to limit further water intrusion and to allow the substrate to dry during the construction period provided the following procedures are implemented:
+WallShield IT Integrated Tape can be installed over wet substrates to further limit water intrusion and to allow the substrate to dry during construction.
+The following procedures are recommended:

-- The roof of the structure must be completely dried-in by either temporary measures or permanent installation, in order to prevent water intrusion throughout the remainder of construction.
+- The roof of the structure should be completely dried-in by either temporary measures or permanent installation, in order to prevent water intrusion throughout the remainder of construction.